Citation for this page in APA citation style. Close

 Necessitarianism is a variation of logical and causal determinism that claims everything is simply necessary.

-Physical Determinism extends the laws of physics to every atom in the human mind and assumes the mind will someday be perfectly predictable once enough measurements are made.
+Physical Determinism extends the laws of physics to every atom in the human mind and assumes the mind will someday be perfectly predictable once enough neuroscientific measurements can made.

 Religious Determinism is the consequence of the presumed omniscience of God.
 God has foreknowledge of all events.
 All times are equally present to the eye of God (Aquinas' totem simul).
 Note the multiple logical inconsistencies in the idea of an omnipotent, omniscient, benevolent God.
 If God knows the future, he obviously lacks the power to change it.
 And benevolence leads to the problem of evil.